We are working to protect the nation’s forests so that future generations can still enjoy them.

 Joining up woodland across the landscape makes bigger forests for wildlife to thrive and people to enjoy.

-We are connecting forests and other habitats on a large scale, which can reduce the impact of pests and diseases and help make better forests for all.
+We're connecting forests and other habitats on a large scale, which can reduce the impact of pests and diseases and help make better forests for all.
 We will continue to restore other vital habitats and ecosystems, for wildlife and climate.

-Looking after our trees and forests helps them to be in better condition than ever.
+The threat to trees from pests and diseases in increasing.
+We're looking after our trees and forests helps them to be in better condition than ever.

-We are protecting our forests by only supplying healthy trees for planting.
+We're protecting our forests by only supplying healthy trees for planting.
 All our tree nurseries have thorough biosecurity checks to minimise risk of pests and diseases.
 We will continue to monitor tree health and manage our forests to prevent or control outbreaks.